 Uses Microsoft Messaging Application Programming Interface (MAPI).
-Note that the native PST reader (pstsr) works only on Windows, and requires that you have Microsoft Outlook installed.
-As an alternative, the MAPI reader (pstnsr) runs on all platforms, and does not require Microsoft Outlook.
+The MAPI reader (pstsr) works only on Windows, and requires that you have Microsoft Outlook installed.
+As an alternative, the native PST reader (pstnsr) runs on all platforms, and does not require Microsoft Outlook.